heiswayi/heiswayi.nrird.com/about.md

 ![Heiswayi Nrird](https://ik.imagekit.io/nrirddotcom/HN/hn_D6guerPbf.jpg?tr=h-200)

 Hey there!
-I'm Heiswayi Nrird, or just Wayi is fine.
-By day, I wrangle code as a **Software Engineer** at [Keysight Technologies](https://keysight.com) (think software geek!).
-By night?
-Well, that's for epic gaming adventures.
+I'm Heiswayi Nrird, or Wayi for short.
+I'm a **Software Engineer** at [Keysight Technologies](https://keysight.com) with passion for crafting innovative solutions.
+Outside of the code world, I enjoy the serenity of landscape photography and the competitive thrill of computer gaming.
+Based in Penang, MY, I find inspiration in both the digital and natural landscapes.

 This blog is my little corner of the internet. **I don't write all the time**, but when I do, it's a place to share what's on my mind.
 Sometimes it's all about coding and tech, other times it's just whatever pops into my head.
 Think of it as a chill hangout spot for my thoughts! ツ